thomadan/CSVmorph/README.md

 # CSVmorph

 This project is a [Max](https://cycling74.com/products/max/) patch for processing CSV files dynamically at audio signal rate.
+A key feature is having multiple instances of the patch effect each other.

 ![CSVmorph interface](http://thomasdahlandersen.net/images/CSVmorph%20interface.png)